smikulec21/Exploratory-Data-Analysis-EDA-With-Python-and-Pandas/README.md

 ## Task 5: Correlation Analysis
 Finally, we will perform correlation analysis to identify relationships between different variables in the dataset.

-Throughout this guided project, we will use Python and Pandas for data manipulation and analysis to answer these questions and gain insights from the supermarket sales data.
+Throughout this guided project, we will use Python and Pandas for data manipulation and analysis in a Jupyter Notebook.
+The detailed tasks and instructions can be found in the uploaded PDF file.